Author

 Cloud-Native Cost Optimization

-The optimization initiatives encounter limitations due to their reliance on individual Cloud Service Providers (CSPs) and their specialized optimization tools aimed at addressing specific issues.
+The optimization initiatives encounter limitations due to their reliance on individual Cloud Service Providers (CSPs) and their specialized cloud cost optimization tools aimed at addressing specific issues.

 Various factors constrain these solutions.
 Primarily, they are closely integrated with the characteristics and limitations of a specific CSP, thus making them less flexible in a multi-cloud environment or situations where organizations utilize services from multiple providers.